platformatic/platformatic/docs/guides/runtime-cli-managing.md

 ```

 The difference between `reload` and `restart` is that `reload` does not kill
 the runtime process.
 It stops and starts all the runtime services.
+Some configurations will not be updated.

 You can reload a running runtime application by specifying either its PID or its name.